 “This enables us to see the motion of the heart.
-If we spot an area of the heart muscle that looks normal at rest but does not contract normally after exercise, this indicates there is a problem with blood flow to that area,” says Dr. Rocco.
+If we spot an area of the heart muscle that looks normal at rest, but does not contract normally after exercise, this indicates there’s a problem with blood flow to that area,” says Dr. Rocco.

 “An abnormality that appears after the heart is stressed by exercise suggests that the flow of blood to that area is compromised.
 An abnormality present both before and after exercise generally indicates scar tissue or prior heart attack,” he says.

 In order for a stress test to be useful, the patient must be able to achieve a high heart rate (85% of predicted maximum).
 In someone who is very elderly or has a medical condition that prevents this extent of exercise, medications can be given intravenously to achieve the desired result.

 One of these is adenosine, a medication that increases coronary blood flow.
 “It doesn’t really mimic exercise, but it does tell us how well blood perfuses the heart muscle during the stimulation,” says Dr. Rocco.